BashayerNouri/catch_me_if_you_can/04_random_word_length/02_python_2_variables.md

+﻿
+Before jumping into our code and explaining what we are trying to build, you need to understand some concepts first.

+Now we are going to explain to you variables.

+So what are variables?

+---

-﻿Programming languages offer a method of storing data for reuse.
+Programming languages offer a method of storing data for reuse.
 If there is a greeting we want to present, a date we need to reuse, or a user ID we need to remember we can create a  _variable_  which can store a value.
 In Python, we  _assign_  variables by using the equals sign (`=`).

 ## Let's Start